Omarlaouan/popular_algorithms_from_scratch/README.md

 # popular_algorithms_from_scratch (ongoing)
-In this repo, i will implement popular algorithms fromm scratch (using only numpy) The following algorihtms will be added :
+In this repo, i will implement popular machine learning algorithms from scratch (using only numpy) The following algorihtms will be added :
 Machine learning :
 - Linear regression